Empire-Strikes-Back/Rey/readme.txt

-i say no to updates, update notifications - i walk on water like Jesus i am the new operating system my color is white i have no program icons, i know only words - i know and show programs by their names
+i say no to updates, update notifications - i walk on water like Jesus i am the new operating system my color is white